-Liberal Arts: World Language Option - Associate of Arts (AA)
+Liberal Arts: World Language Option

 Curriculum Code: 019L

 Why major in Liberal Arts: World Language Option?

 ECC's Liberal Arts: World Language Option is designed for students who plan to go into fields of work such as teaching, interpreting, and translation.
 Majors will be able to study within either one or two different languages, depending upon their personal preference.